MIDDLE SCHOOL AUDITIONS 2025

 The advanced student is a bold performer on stage, knowing that taking risks and making mistakes help us to learn and grow.

-It is important to note that even though we have many, many students who meet the above requirements some may still not get in this time.
-We will have Spring programs as well!
+This program is about so much more than vocal ability.
+We do not only consider a students one minute singing audition to determine placement into this program.
+It is important to note that even though we have many, many students who meet the above requirements some will still not get in this time.

-We know there are a ton of talented, eager and capable kids in Portland, but this particular Fall program is for experienced PDC students only.
-New-to-PDC middle school students- even if they are only new to PDC, but not new to musical theater performance- are encouraged to take a middle school program that will be available in the spring.
+We know there are a ton of talented, eager and capable kids in Portland, but this particular program is for experienced PDC students only.
+New-to-PDC middle school students- even if they are only new to PDC, but not new to musical theater performance- are encouraged to take one of our other programs where they can shine, too!

 Student and parent will be required to inform us of any known absences on an audition form that will be brought to your audition (for example previously planned family trips or other extra-curricular commitments).
-We know that once the school year starts more conflicts may arise.
+We know that once the school year starts again for the semester more conflicts may arise.
 Student and parent will sign the form stating that they understand that if new conflicts arise they will inform us immediately or risk losing their place.
 More than two unexcused absences will require a parent and student conversation with Caroline and a possible dismissal from the program.
-Students most be available both days of the week.

 Auditions